 - 1 cup plus two tablespoons cold butter

-- 2 tablespoons water
+- 2 tablespoons cold water

-- Dash of sea salt
+- ⅓ teaspoon sea salt

 Add water, one tablespoon at a time and pulse until dough forms.
 Add a bit more water, if necessary.